MoultDB/taxonbridge/README.md

 library(taxonbridge)
 ```

-`taxonbridge` can be also be updated/re-installed/overwritten with either of the above commands.
+`taxonbridge` can be also be updated/re-installed/overwritten with any of the preceding installation options.

 ## Available methods and how to use them